Patternslib/Patterns/src/pat/bumper/documentation.md

        Bumper content
     </div>

-When the user starts scrolling the page and an edge of the above div reaches an edge of the viewport, a `bumped` class will be added.
+When the user starts scrolling the page and the top edge of the above div reaches the top edge of the viewport, a `bumped` class will be added.
 For this to work the pattern will automatically set the ``position`` of the div to ``relative``.